samuellihn/obsidian-freeview/public/Carter Presidency.md

 Nominated Paul Volcker to lead Federal Reserve Board, who raised federal interest rates and helped end inflation over the long term

-Signed **Community Reinvestment Act** which required banks to make loans in teh same neighborhoods they took deposits which gave low/middle income families access to loans which allowed them to buy houses
+Signed **Community Reinvestment Act** which required banks to make loans in the same neighborhoods they took deposits which gave low/middle income families access to loans which allowed them to buy houses

 > May have led to the Great Recession (2008)